wpilibsuite/frc-docs/source/docs/software/sensors/digital-inputs-software.rst

 Setting the trigger points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: For details on the scaling of "raw" :code:`AnalogInput` values, see :ref:`analog-inputs-software`.
+.. note:: For details on the scaling of "raw" :code:`AnalogInput` values, see :doc:`analog-inputs-software`.

 To convert the analog signal to a digital one, it is necessary to specify at what values the trigger will enable and disable.
 These values may be different to avoid "dithering" around the transition point: